oracle/rewrite-recipes/rewrite-weblogic/README.md

 Clone your project to your local machine.

 > [!IMPORTANT]
-> Note that the run command will make changes to your code.
+> Note that the `run` command will make changes to your code.
 Always make sure you have a backup of your code.
 When using `git`, create a branch and use `git diff` to see the differences.

-### Running using the Maven CLI
+### Run using the Maven CLI

-#### Upgrading applications to WebLogic 14.1.2 and Java 21
+#### Upgrade applications to WebLogic 14.1.2 and Java 21

 ```shell
 mvn -U org.openrewrite.maven:rewrite-maven-plugin:run \